bwindsor/bwindsor.github.io/about.md

 permalink: /about/
 ---

-I am a mixture of an algorithm developer and software engineer.
+I am some sort of mixture of an algorithm developer, data scientist and software engineer.
+I work for Skyrad, a small company in London.

-At some point, I will write something about myself here.
+I like orienteering and I'm captain of [DrongO](https://new.drongo.org.uk/) orienteering club.